Mapping Data Labour Supply Chain in Africa in an Era of Digital Apartheid: a Struggle for Recognition: Positionality and Participatory Approach

-\section{Data Collection Methods}
+\subsection{Data Collection Methods}

-This research combines four types of methods (Table~\ref{tab:methods}) that were complementary, connecting the global industry development \cite{muldoon2025politics, wu2025global} with systematic problems of workers beyond personal experiences \cite{yang2024guilds}.
-These methods work together to expose and document content moderation labour from multiple angles.
-The mapping reveals the structural conditions that obscure workers' experiences: subcontracting chains that diffuse accountability, corporate name changes that hide continuity, and geographical dispersion that prevents collective organising.
-Understanding this fragmented landscape is essential for the questionnaire, which systematically documents whether the working conditions faced by union members are isolated incidents or industry-wide patterns across this dispersed workforce.
-The GDPR data access requests then provide documentary corroboration, using employers' own records—contracts, offer letters, extensions—to verify both the corporate relationships mapped and the exploitative conditions reported in questionnaires.
-This methodological triangulation moves from revealing hidden structures, to amplifying silenced experiences, to securing legal evidence, thereby supporting the union's claims with multiple forms of proof that are difficult for companies to dismiss.
+This research uses mixed methods — desk research with map visualisation and questionnaire — that connect the global industry structure with systematic problems faced by workers.
+The mapping documents the structural conditions that obscure workers' experiences: subcontracting chains that diffuse accountability, corporate name changes that hide continuity, and geographical dispersion that prevents collective organising.
+The questionnaire then systematically documents whether the working conditions faced by union members are isolated incidents or industry-wide patterns across this dispersed workforce.
+The participatory meetings described above functioned as a third source of evidence: workers' accounts collected during sessions informed both the map's scope and the questionnaire's design, and are referenced in relation to the findings where they provide supporting qualitative evidence.

-\subsection{Desk Research and Map Visualisation}
+\subsubsection{Desk Research and Map Visualisation}

-The first data collection method employed desk research through the systematic collection of publicly available information from corporate websites and platforms where workers had previously been employed.
-Initial data gathering drew upon workers’ experiential knowledge and testimonies, which were subsequently verified and supplemented by researchers.
-Workers’ knowledge was key as companies often operate under different names, changing throughout time, and keeping in secrecy the type of operations they make, which obscures the work being conducted by content moderators.